-Another very well-known numeral system is roman; it was used for thousands of years and in some cases is still used now as well.
-It's a "decimal", 10 based system, but the symbols (letters) are used in an unusual way.
+Another very well-known numeral system is the Roman system; it was used for thousands of years and, in some cases, is still used today as well.
+It's a "decimal", 10-based system, but the symbols (letters) are used in an unusual way.